Simon Stevinplein 19 |8000 BRUGES

 With this act, he committed one sacrilege after the other, but he was soon unmasked.

 Guillaume was put to death on 26 June 1700.
 His hands were chopped off, he was strangled by hanging on a pole and burnt.
-The cesspit of the hostel was emptied and its contents was transfered to the graveyard of Saint Salvator.
+The cesspit of the hostel was emptied and its content was transfered to the graveyard of Saint Salvator.
 Shortly after, the hostel was demolished in order to build a chapel, there where the Holy Sacrament was being mistreated and thrown away.
 The chapel was converted into a residential building at the end of the 18th century.
 That's the exact place where The Chocolate Line is situated nowadays.